 The Firm has adopted a comprehensive risk management program to ensure the durability of our funding, including concentration limits on certain funding sources.
-As of December 31, 2017, our primary sources of funding were long-term debt (38 percent), deposits (31 percent), secured funding (16 percent), and shareholders' equity (15 percent)1.
-Our long-term debt instruments are diversified across tenors, currencies and channels, and our deposits are diversified across more than three million Wealth Management segment household relationships.
+As of March 31, 2018, our primary sources of funding were longterm debt (38 percent), deposits (32 percent), secured funding (15 percent), and shareholders' equity (15 percent)1.
+Our long-term debt instruments are diversified across tenors, currencies and channels, and our deposits are diversified across more than three million Wealth Management business segment household relationships.
 We execute our secured funding program in accordance with risk management principles that require a significant weighted average maturity, a maturity limit structure, and an investor limit structure to ensure no over-concentration in secured funding sources.